Does the underutilized freight capacity of your trucks and inefficient supply chain get on your nerves?

 Let’s Get Down To The Cost To Build Transportation Management System

-Well, before calculating the cost, you have to pick one between an off-shelf or white label TMS solution or TMS development from scratch.
+Well, before calculating the Transportation Management System Cost, you have to pick one between an off-shelf or white-label TMS solution or TMS development from scratch.
 Given that, you can start with ready-made TMS the next moment you buy or subscribe.
 In contrast, developing a TMS from scratch may take up to five-six months or more if the project is sophisticated.

-Speaking of cost, you pay every month or yearly for the white label solution until the time you use it.
+Speaking of the Transportation Management System Cost, you pay every month or yearly for the white label solution until the time you use it.
 On the contrary, you invest in TMS development once and use it with a comparatively low maintenance cost for a lifetime.

-The reason why big enterprises choose the TMS development is, it offers full customization opportunities.
+The reason why big enterprises choose TMS development is, that it offers full customization opportunities.
 Since you are building from scratch, you can tailor-make to your unique supply chain or business requirements.

 Despite the time, creating your own TMS requires a qualified software development company and budget.
 Not to mention, you need to ensure high quality and security.
 The project cost includes UI/UX design, backend development, control panel, consolidated accounting, and other complex functionalities.
 If we were to ballpark a figure, it would be around $30K to build a transportation management system from zero.